Megatrend Polarized societies

 Important aspects:

-Parallel cultural public spheres: Different spaces of perception lead to a loss of reality.
+• Parallel cultural public spheres: Different spaces of perception make a common understanding of reality difficult.

 2. polarization of prosperity

-While some sections of the population benefit from economic progress, other groups are increasingly feeling economically left behind.
-The polarization of prosperity is reflected in unequal wealth distribution, income ranges and life chances, both within countries and globally.
+While some sections of the population benefit from economic progress, other groups have a growing sense of economic dependency.
+The polarization of prosperity is reflected in the unequal distribution of wealth, income and life chances, both within countries and globally.

-At the same time, new social segregations are emerging: The wealthy are retreating to exclusive living spaces, while disadvantaged groups have little access to opportunities for advancement.
+At the same time, social segregation is increasing: The wealthy are retreating into exclusive living environments, while disadvantaged groups have less and less access to opportunities for social advancement.
 The result: a fragmented society with growing potential for social conflict, particularly in urban areas.

 Important aspects:

-Loss of economic confidence: If the feeling arises that performance is not rewarded, approval of the economic order decreases.
+• Loss of economic confidence: If people feel that performance is no longer rewarded, their approval of the existing economic order dwindles.

 3. polarization of equal opportunities

-When education, advancement and participation are unequally distributed, a society loses its integrative power.
-Polarized societies are increasingly experiencing a consolidation of access opportunities, regardless of performance or potential.
+When education, opportunities for advancement and participation are unequally distributed, a society loses its integrative power.
+Polarized societies experience that access to opportunities increasingly depends on origin and social status, not on performance or potential.
 This applies in particular to education, but also to digitalization, healthcare and political participation.

-While well-connected, resource-rich groups are benefiting from the transformation, others are falling behind.
+While well-connected, resource-rich groups benefit from change processes, others fall behind.
 This leads to growing mistrust and new forms of exclusion, including in the corporate context.

 Important aspects:

-Digital divide: Technological access is becoming a key factor for participation.
+• Digital divide: Technological competence is becoming a key factor for participation.

 Conclusion: Understanding polarized societies strategically

-Polarized societies arise from imbalances in opinion, power and participation.
+• Polarized societies arise from imbalances in opinions, power and participation.

-Companies increasingly have to navigate between social expectations and economic reality.
+• Companies are increasingly caught between social expectations and economic realities.

-Polarization influences purchasing behavior, employer attractiveness and innovative ability.
+• Polarization shapes consumer behaviour, employer attractiveness and innovative strength.

-Resilient organizations strengthen the capacity for dialogue, diversity and trust.
+• Resilient organizations promote dialogue, diversity and trust.